 The most important function of posture is to ensure balance.
 Efficient posture serves as a fundamental reference for generating efficient movements and actions.

-To maintain an efficient posture, it is necessary to determine the following support references of the feet:
+To maintain an efficient posture, it is necessary to determine the following supporting references of the feet:

 - The ideal reference is to keep our feet about the same distance as the width of our hips.
 If they are too close together, we lose stability; if they are too far apart, we lose our ability to turn properly.